 - (a) Temporary Transfer.
-Should you qualify for services in Assisted Living, or the Health Care Center and temporarily (as determined by the Community) occupy a residence in such area, you will be charged, in addition to the Monthly Fee, an amount equal to the then published current Discounted Daily Rate for such services.
-See also, Article V, Section C, Retaining Prior Your Residence/Room Reservation Rate. - (b) Permanent Transfer.
-Upon permanent transfer (as determined by the Community) to an Assisted Living or Health Care Center, you will release and vacate your Residence and (i) no longer pay the Monthly Fee for your Residence, but instead, (ii) pay the then published current Discounted Daily Rate for the residence in Assisted Living or the Health Care Center.
-In addition to the Discounted Daily Rate, charges will be made for ancillary services as more fully described in Section F(4), Additional Charges for
+Should you qualify for services in Assisted Living, Memory Care or the Health Care Center and temporarily (as determined by the Community) occupy a residence in such area, you will be charged, in addition to the Monthly Fee, an amount equal to the then published current Discounted Daily Rate for such services.
+You may receive a meal credit depending upon the meal plan you selected.
+See also, Article V, Section C, Retaining Your Residence/Room Reservation Rate. - (b) Permanent Transfer.
+Upon permanent transfer (as determined by the Community) to an Assisted Living, Memory Care or Health Care Center, you will release and vacate your Residence and (i) no longer pay the Monthly Fee for your Residence, but instead, (ii) pay the then published current Discounted Daily Rate for the residence in Assisted Living, Memory Care or the Health Care Center.
+In addition to the Discounted Daily Rate, charges will be made for ancillary services as more fully described in Article III, Section F(4), Additional Charges for Ancillary Services.

-Ancillary Services.